 The draft inducer fan cleans the gases in the furnace and provides oxygen to the burners.
 If the blades of this fan are loose, you might hear the clicking sound.

 We hope to have cleared your doubts and queries by now.
 Moving on, if you are looking for furnace service in Apple Valley or Hesperia, make sure to come to Taylor Made Air.
-We make it our responsibility to give you the best furnace service that you deserve.
+We make it our responsibility to give you the best heating and air conditioning Apple Valley CA that you deserve.
 So, give us a call on 760-241-0441 at the earliest.